I Refuse to Give Up My Weekends for Unpaid Work Events—Now HR Stepped In

 I’m now working for a competitor who actually understands work-life balance.

-So, Bright Side, did I go too far by taking down the whole department, or was this the only way to get justice?
+So, did I go too far by taking down the whole department, or was this the only way to get justice?
 I’d love some advice on how to move past the guilt of being the “whistleblower.”

 Related Posts